Chapel & Faith

 Hertford Chapel is an inclusive place in the heart of the college and the city, where all are welcome to join our spiritual and musical events.

 We welcome those of all faiths and none to celebrate, meditate, muse and pray in the Chapel.
+We also have a separate prayer room for those who wish to practice individual worship in a non-denominational space.
 Built in 1908 by the celebrated architect T.G.
 Jackson (who also designed our famous ‘Bridge of Sighs’), Hertford’s Chapel is always open for students, fellows, staff and visitors to come in and explore.
 See if you can spot a famous Hertford deer on the beautifully carved woodwork!

 The student-run Christian Union is a small but welcoming part of Hertford, running in partnership with other college CU’s as part of OICCU (Oxford Intercollegiate Christian Union).
 There are plenty of churches in Oxford to suit Christians of every background, with services at a range of times.